 Back in 2011, Japan was introduced to the world of crowdfunding.
 Year by year the platform has grown, massing ￥47 billion in 2016.

 According to a representative from ReadyFor, Japan’s first crowdfunding site, their success rate falls between 65-70%.
-Meanwhile, CAMPFIRE, the largest platform, and Makuake, which focuses on foodstuffs, only have a 20-30% success rate.
+Meanwhile, CAMPFIRE, the largest crowdfunding platform, and Makuake, which focuses on food products, only have about 20-30% success rate.

 Averaging the platform to platform success rate, we can conclude that there is approximately a 50% success rate in Japan.

 Setting aside that we are not looking at total number of projects, we can see some interesting trends between crowdfunding markets.

 America has a lower success rate, but there is the potential to pull in more funding.
 This is your classic ‘high risk, high reward’ scenario.

 However, Japanese crowdfunding sites boast overall superior success rates.
 Funding goal numbers currently do not reach the dizzying heights of America, but if Japan can maintain its success rate, imagine the amounts it could amass if it started aiming for those numbers.

 Regardless of which market you choose, always remember to assess what your project needs, and which platform can help you reach your goals.
 We can help you navigate your decisions in Japan successfully.